jehna/humanify/README.md

 🚨 **NOTE:** 🚨

-This tool does not yet work with long JS files.
-Code is not split, so be vary of the ChatGPT's 16k context window.
-This roughly translates to 8k words in the input file.
-Experimental fix is soon available.
+This tool is considered experimental and has varying performance with long JS files.
+Long files may take a long time to process and will burn some money from your OpenAI account depending on the size of the file.

 ## Getting started